manuelangladatort/website/content/authors/admin/_index.md

   url: 'https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and co-leader of the [Music, Mind, and Brain Group](https://www.musicmindbrain.com/).
+bio: I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and Co-Director of [Music, Mind, and Brain](https://www.musicmindbrain.com/).
 My research uses computational methods and innovative behavioural experiments to study the psychological and cultural foundations of complex social behaviours, such as music and aesthetics, and their impact on society and culture.

 # Interests to show in About widget
 interests: